ausdigital/ausdigital-tap-gw/docs/1.0/index.md

  * TAP-GW MAY support any other user auth method

 TAP-GW customers can create an arbitrary number of endpoints, however these endpoints are "anonymous" until they are mapped to the integration surface of an identified business (via endpoint publishing mechanism).
-Endpoints may be created on behalf of customer, for example by customer's invoicing software
+Endpoints may be created on behalf of customer, for example by customer's ledger software

 # Endpoint Publishing